Weekend (Earth and Fire song): Other versions

-In 1980 the Belgian band De Strangers released a Dutch-language version of the song under the title "Pluchke".
+In 1980, the Belgian band De Strangers released a Dutch-language version of the song under the title "Pluchke".

-The song was released in German version as "Kein Mädchen für das Wochenende" which was first sung by Conny Morin and later was covered by Daniela Dilow.
+In 1980, Conny Morin released a German version as "Kein Mädchen für das Wochenende".
+This version later was covered by Daniela Dilow.

-In 2002 Kid Q released the single "This Feeling", which contains a sample of "Weekend".
+In 2002, Kid Q released the single "This Feeling", which contains a sample of "Weekend".

-In 2008 Bloodhound Gang released a cover version of the Scooter cover for "Weekend!"
+In 2008, Bloodhound Gang released a cover version of the Scooter cover, "Weekend!"

-In 2012, Belgian electro producer Mickey released a cover version of the original track featuring Sylvie 'Billie' Kreusch.
+In 2012, Belgian electro producer Mickey released a cover version of the original track, featuring Sylvie 'Billie' Kreusch.

 In 2017, Dutch artist De Ambassade released a New wave/Synth-pop rendition of the song under the title "Jerney", after the lead singer of Earth and Fire Jerney Kaagman.

-In 2019, German DSDS Star Sarah Lombardi released Weekend, a collaboration with DJ Herzbeat, as Schlager Song.
-The Song started on place 93 of the GfK Entertainment Charts and reached in the ITunes charts the Number 1, after only one week.
+In 2019, German DSDS Star Sarah Lombardi released "Weekend", a collaboration with DJ Herzbeat, as Schlager Song.
+The Song peaked at Number 93 of the GfK Entertainment Charts, and reached Number 1 on ITunes the week after its release.

+In 2019, Cordon Rouge released a cover version, "Le Weekend".

-In 2020, German DJ LIZOT released a cover version of Weekend.
+In 2020, German DJ LIZOT released a cover version of "Weekend".